Free-Macrame-Patterns.com Logo

 Weave Left to Right

-Step 12: Use the end that's now on the left.
-Direct it up to the third Josephine Knot.
+Step 12: Move the end now on the left up to the third Josephine Knot, rotating clockwise.

 Crossed Areas